ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 ### Enhance research efficiency and compliance

 * **Operational Efficiency** – Modular, well-documented software facilitates smoother research processes, from rerunning experiments to adapting methodologies for new data.
-* **Legal and Ethical Compliance** – Publishing software and data independently of each other as well as associated research articles simplifies compliance with licensing requirements.
-Adherence with open code mandates set by journals and funders enhances research credibility and broadens dissemination.
+* **Legal and Ethical Compliance** – Publishing software and data independently of each other, and of associated research articles, simplifies compliance with licencing requirements.
+Adherence with open code mandates set by journals and funders both enhances research credibility, and broadens dissemination.
 * **Recognition** – Open code obtains scholarly recognition through citations, emphasising the importance of software as a research output.

 ### Foster collaboration and global innovation